sevagh/goat/README.md

     * EWIZ-IN:MountPath: /vertica/log
     * EWIZ-IN:FsType: ext4

-Run `ebs_raid_wizard` from the EC2 instance (ideally at the user-data phase) to automatically mount the associated EBS volumes with the above properties:
+Run `ebs_wizard` from the EC2 instance (ideally at the user-data phase) to automatically mount the associated EBS volumes with the above properties:

 ```
 [dbadmin@ip-172-31-46-84 ~]$ ls /dev/disk/by-label/